Forescout/eyeExtend-Connect/VMware Workspace ONE/README.md

 1. Select **Add**.
 2. Enter the following information:

-- Workspace ONE Server URL: Enter the login.
+- Workspace ONE Server URL: Enter the URL for the Workspace ONE instance, excluding the protocol.
+E.g. 12345.awmdm.com.
 - User: Enter the username for the Workspace ONE UEM account.
 - Password: Enter the password for the Workspace ONE UEM account.
 - Workspace ONE API Key: Enter the API for the Workspace ONE UEM account.